jmadden/flex-dialpad-addon-plugin-uk/README.md

 <img width="700px" src="screenshots/outbound-filter.png"/>

-## Twilio Serverless
+### TaskQueue Expression

-You will need the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart) and the [serverless plugin](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started) to deploy the functions inside the `serverless` folder of this project.
-You can install the necessary dependencies with the following commands:
+In the TaskQueues make sure their expression includes logic that will pull in workers with the skill that is the same name of the TaskQueue.
+For exameple:

-`npm install twilio-cli -g`
+A TaskQueu named `Vendor Relations` should have an expression that reads `"Vendor Relations" IN routing.skills`.

-and then
+The agent should also have a skill of the same name, `Vendor Relations`.
+The skills can be created here: https://flex.twilio.com/admin/skills and can be assigned to an agent here: https://flex.twilio.com/teams/workers.

-`twilio plugins:install @twilio-labs/plugin-serverless`
+Setting this up allows for agents to be filtered by queue when making agent to agent calls.

-# How to use
+# High Level - How to use

 1. Setup all dependencies above: the workflow and Twilio CLI packages.

 2. Clone this repository

-3. Copy .env.example to .env.development and to .env.production and set the following variables:
+3. Copy .env.example to .env and set the following variables:

    - REACT_APP_SERVICE_BASE_URL: your Twilio Functions base url (this will be available after you deploy your functions).
 In local development environment, it could be your localhost base url.
-   - REACT_APP_TASK_CHANNEL_SID: the voice channel SID
+   - REACT_APP_TASK_CHANNEL_SID: the TaskRouter voice channel SID

-   **Note**: Remember that both .env.development and .env.production is for front-end use so do not add any type of key/secret variable to them.
-When developing, the .env.development is used while the .env.production is used when building and deploying the plugin.
+   **Note**: Remember that the .env is for front-end use so do not add any type of key/secret variable to them.
 Also, just variables starting with the name _REACT*APP*_ will work.

 4. run `npm install`